This 4.5 hour "Basic" First Aid, CPR/AED class

 Using a Hemostatic Dressing*

 Swollen, Painful or Deformed Limbs

 Captain Thomas E. Bliss is a Licensed USCG Master Mariner who has

 Thomas logs thousands of hours each year in various safety training courses from BT (formerly BST), Emergency Medical Responder, complex SAR (Search and Rescue) training courses, and Fast Rescue Boat OTW operations.

 A former Assistant Director for Fremont Maritime Services/India Tango; he specialized in Maritime Safety and Response Training.
 And, as a cold water survival expert; traveled to the far reaches of the planet including the Beaufort Sea, 270 miles north of the Arctic Circle to teach cold water survival to seismic ship-board exploration crews.

-Captain Bliss continues to honorably serve with the United States Coast Guard Auxiliary as a COXSWAIN, USCG District 13, Division 4 Vice Commander and the USCG AUX Gig Harbor Detachment Leader.
+Captain Bliss continues to honorably serve with the United States Coast Guard Auxiliary as a COXSWAIN, USCG District 13, Flotilla Commander and the USCG AUX Gig Harbor Detachment Leader.

 Thomas established Northwest Response (NWR) in 2012, and serves as Director of this Emergency Medical Responder Training Enterprise, that also provides Event Stand-by EMS service, providing care and medical coverage to thousands of event patrons from marathons, music festivals up to and including large and small private corporate events.
 NWR also specializes in on-site First Aid, Bloodborne Pathogen, and Asbestos Training as well as providing Respiratory Fit Testing and Certification for numerous companies throughout the Puget Sound area.